Is POTs a Disability? How to Qualify for Social Security Benefits

 POTS does not appear in the SSA Blue Book, but it can still qualify you for Social Security disability benefits as a nervous system disorder.
 However, due to the varying nature of POTS, the specifics of your condition and its symptoms will determine how you proceed in your application for disability benefits.

-Symptoms of POTS, which are often exacerbated when moving from sitting down to standing up, can include:
+Symptoms of POTS, which are often exacerbated when moving from sitting down to standing up or engaging in physical activity, can include:

 Dizziness or lightheadedness